nodejs/outreach/community.md

 ### Notes for adding meetups

-You need to follow the following format and abide by the following requirements in order to arrange a NodeJS meetup in your area.
+You need to follow the following format and abide by the following requirements to arrange a NodeJS meetup in your area.

 #### Format